ikuo/vim-tomato-md/README.md

 ```

 Write your daily.md according to the format described in the following section.
-When you type Ctrl-p, counts of done/todo pomodoros will be updated in the day header.
+When you type Ctrl-p, counts of todo pomodoros will be updated in the day header.

 ## Format of daily.md
 `daily.md` describes a list of day sections.
 Each day section has pomodoros.